 Hi there!
 I’m Kim B. Smith.

-But don’t let me fool you, it wasn’t always this way.
-Before starting a successful radio station, I was your average corporate “yes” girl.
+But don’t let me fool you—it wasn’t always this way.
+Before becoming a coach and trainer for leaders in HR, learning and development, and heads of women’s employee resource groups, I started a successful radio station.
+But before that, I was your average corporate “yes” girl.
 I said what people wanted to hear.
 I was bullied in corporate America and then wrongfully terminated for not speaking up.
-It was a pretty sad saga, but definitely, not one that’s unique to me.
+It was a pretty sad saga, but definitely not one that’s unique to me.

-Back in those days, I would wake up in the morning and immediately plan my day around how I could get back to bed as fast as possible.
+Back then, I would wake up and immediately plan my day around how I could get back to bed as fast as possible.
 I didn’t have anything left to give my job or myself.
 I was just existing.
-I was ungrateful, lackluster, and I had lost one thing that was truly mine, my voice.
+I was ungrateful and lackluster, and I had lost one thing that was truly mine—my voice.

 I had been suppressing my voice and listening to my inner critic—who I lovingly refer to as my “hag in the attic.”
 I told people what they wanted to hear.
 I didn’t have a bold voice.
 I begrudgingly said the words that would keep everyone around me—and the critic inside me—happy.

 Then it happened.